Resn4R/Resn4R/README.md

 ## Learning Journey 📚📖
 I'm on a continuous learning journey, exploring new concepts and technologies.
-My goal is to become a proficient iOS developer, and I'm excited about every challenge that comes my way.
+My goal is to become a proficient developer and SOC Operator, and I'm excited about every challenge that comes my way.
-Although I have no working experience of my own, I am dedicated to learn as much as I can to deliver quality apps with quality code.
+Although I have no working experience of my own, I am dedicated to learn as much as I can to deliver quality services and quality code.
-The hope is to find employment as an iOS developer with a business who is willing to invest in new talent and believes in the benefits I will bring to the table.
+The hope is to find employment as a developer or SOC operator with a business who is willing to invest in new talent and believes in the benefits I will bring to the table.

 ## Connect with Me 🔗
 - 💼 LinkedIn:([Vito Borghi](https://www.linkedin.com/in/vito-borghi/))